1993 Daytona 500: Full qualifying results

-Summary
+Race Summary

-Kyle Petty's No. 42 won the pole, putting a Petty on the Daytona 500 pole for the first time since 1966, and only the second time ever.
-Kyle was also the first North Carolina driver to win the 500 pole since Benny Parsons in 1982.
-His father Richard waved the green flag in the first Winston Cup race held since his retirement.

 The start

 The first lap was led by rookie Jeff Gordon, who was the youngest winner of a Gatorade 125-mile qualifier on Thursday.
 Shortly after this, CBS reporter Chris Economaki said that Rookie of the Year is an award he would be almost assured of.
 Engine failures for Dick Trickle and Jimmy Hensley (the latter would crash in Turn 1 in his substitution for the injured Jimmy Means) brought out the first two caution flags in the first 15 laps.

 Mid-race summary

 Over the next 110 laps, Dale Earnhardt, Ken Schrader, and Kyle Petty would lead the majority of the laps, with Jeff Gordon and Bobby Hillin Jr. leading a handful of laps as legitimate leaders.
 1990 winner Derrike Cope and Harry Gant also led several of these laps, but they had pitted under the early yellows to stretch their fuel runs.

 Meanwhile, two-time winner Bill Elliott dropped out of the race on lap 99, the victim of overheating in his #11 Ford Thunderbird.